tuffnatty/debian10-zfs/README.md

 # ubuntu-zfs
 Ansible playbook that implements https://github.com/zfsonlinux/zfs/wiki/Ubuntu-18.04-Root-on-ZFS

+This was forked from `https://github.com/dyindude/ubuntu-zfs` but the roles were cleaned up extensively to make better use of existing ansible modules.

+Not tested much, but might work.
+Would not use without proper adult supervision.

 ## Usage
 - Edit `ansible/vars.yml` with your desired settings.
 - Run `packer build -on-error=ask ubuntu-zfs-{{ mbr || efi }}.json` to test the playbook in a Virtualbox machine.